mixpanel/docs/Admin/Organizations-Projects.md

 The org owner or admin can then designate the level of discoverability of their organization; **open to join**, **subject to admin approval**, or **invite only**.

-#### Open Organization

-An organization designated “open to join” is discoverable and joinable to any new users with an admin-specified email domain(s).
+**Open Organization:** An organization designated “open to join” is discoverable and joinable to any new users with an admin-specified email domain(s).

-#### Admin Approval

-An organization designated as requiring “admin approval” is discoverable to any new user signing up with a specified email domain, but can only be joined upon request.
+**Admin Approval:** An organization designated as requiring “admin approval” is discoverable to any new user signing up with a specified email domain, but can only be joined upon request.
 Admins will receive an email notification to authorize access.

-#### Invite Only

-An organization designated “invite only” is undiscoverable regardless of email domain.
+**Invite Only:** An organization designated “invite only” is undiscoverable regardless of email domain.
 New users must be invited by the admin.